Bearded dragons are interesting creatures and, as a pet owner, it’s important to be aware of their behaviors. One such behavior is head bobbing.

 - Make sure your dragon has plenty of water.

 If your bearded dragon is head bobbing or arm-waving, it’s a sign that they’re angry.
 This can be due to bad lighting, no access to heat or cold sources, or other reasons.
-To calm your beardie down, you should consider creating hides for them and providing good quality UVB light.
+To calm your beardie down, you should consider creating hides for them and providing good quality UVB light like the one below.